MrBartusek/MrBartusek/README.md

 ## Hey there 👋

-I'm Bartosz, also known as MrBartusek around here.
+I'm Bartosz, also known as `MrBartusek` around here.
 I'm a 21 year-old from Poland.
-Nowadays, computer science student.
 My interests revolve around web development and all things Open-Source.
 I'm proud to say that I'm the maintainer of a couple of such projects.
 I also happen to own [dokurno.dev](https://dokurno.dev/?utm_source=github&utm_medium=social&utm_campaign=github_profile_readme) – pretty cool, right?

 ### 🚀 Stuff I made